forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Somehow avoid unnecessary compares.

+**887. Super Egg Drop**

+DP.
+Given k eggs and m moves, dp(m,k) is the maximum floor that we can know with certainty what F (the "critical" floor) is.

 **894. All Possible Full Binary Trees**:  A full binary tree is a binary tree where each node has exactly 0 or 2 children.
 Return a list of all possible full binary trees with N nodes.

 Catalan number problem.
 For each node in the non-leaf nodes, let node be the root.